 # Complex Conjugate

-> [!Example] Complex Conjugate
+> [!NOTE] Complex Conjugate

 > If $z=x+iy$, then its *complex conjugate* is